ikmalk/El-Corona/README.md

 Set up email and name (This will appear when you do a commit)
 1. Open the folder that you use for your project
-2. Right click anywhere on the folder and click open Git Bash here 3.Set your username by typing: `git config --global user.name "YourName"` 4.Set your email by typing: `git config --global user.email "YourEmail@email.com"`
+2. Right click anywhere on the folder and click open Git Bash here
+3. Set your username by typing: `git config --global user.name "YourName"`
+4. Set your email by typing: `git config --global user.email "YourEmail@email.com"`

 **Commit and push**